Orionsilver/PokemonGOSpoofing/index.md

 <img src="images/magisk_settings.png"/>
 <p>Then press "Hide Magisk Manager"(4th option) (picture below)</p>
 <img src="images/magisk_manager1.jpg"/>
 <p>Magisk should close in order to change the package name.
 You can check if it was sucessful by repeating the same steps and checking if now instead of <b>Hide Magisk Manager</b> it says <b>Restore Magisk Manager</b>.
-This means you're good to go to the next step :white_check_mark:.
+This means you're good to go to the next step <span class="glyphicon glyphicon-ok"></span>.
 If it doesn't you'll have to repeat this step again.
 Otherwise continue on.</p>
 <img src="images/magisk_manager2.jpg">
 <p>Now click the top left corner button like you did on the first step since we started (first picture) and select <b>Magisk Hide</b></p>
 <img src="images/magisk_manager3.png"/>